dyrehaugen/jdt/pages/grc/grc_intro.md

 From November to April I stay on Gran Canaria - in the dessert - deep South.
+One of the attractions is this view - from my terrace on a clear wonter day
+- to the snowcapped peak of Teide.

+{% include image.html file="teide_150222.jpg" alt="teide"  %}

 {% include links.html %}